LesterAGarciaA97/QuarantineTime2020/HelloWorld/README.md

 Contains a .CS file with the basic "Hello World!" script.
 ### FSharp
 Contains a .fs file with the basic "Hello World!" script.
+### HMTL
+Contains a .html file with the basic "Hello World!" script.
 ### Java
 Contains a .java file with the basic "Hello Wordl!" script.
 ### JavaScript